Vaccines

 Pfizer/BioNTech: mRNA vaccine development

 A phase 1/2 study of an mRNA seasonal influenza vaccine has been completed in 2023.
 Pfizer announced a phase 3 study in September 2022.
 This is estimated to be completed in March 2024.
+A phase-one trial for a pandemic influenza vaccine started in December 2023.

 Official Title: A PHASE 1, PLACEBO-CONTROLLED, RANDOMIZED, OBSERVER-BLIND, DOSE-FINDING STUDY TO EVALUATE THE SAFETY, TOLERABILITY, AND IMMUNOGENICITY OF SELF-AMPLIFYING RNA VACCINE PREPARATIONS AGAINST INFLUENZA IN HEALTHY INDIVIDUALS